nikogura/nikogura.com/NikOguraResume.md

 ## Stitch Fix - San Francisco, CA
 2017 *Data Platform Engineer  Algorithms and Analytics Department*

 Here's where I made the Access and Identity system described above, and where I made the signed binary tool framework.
-It's my most recent gig, so of course, my most exciting and up to date work on clouds and platform engineering happened here.
+It's where I learned AWS, Golang, and really started grokking the internals of the SSH protocol.

+This is where I worked out how to make self-updating tools.

 ## Apple - Cupertino, CA
 2015 - 2017  *Senior DevOps Engineer, iOS Systems  (Apple Pay)*